Gardening books – recommendations and reviews?

 All New Square Foot Gardening by Mel Bartholomew is also one I’ve been leaning on for a couple years.
 Much of this content can be found online but I do think this book is handy to have the info in a single place, especially info about plant spacing.
 The soil composition is something I’ve used, too, but it can be expensive as an upfront cost, and the garden design piece is both independently worthwhile and requires no additional expense.

-- Feedback and feature updates for this forum - 1 day ago
+- Framework for Prepping - 1 day ago

 This forum is heavily moderated to keep things valuable to as many people as possible.
 Full community policies are here.
 The basics: